gcsescience.com 11 gcsescience.com

 errors can be caused by

-or by an instrument which has been badly calibrated.
+or by an instrument that has been badly calibrated.

 Instruments are calibrated to make their measurements accurate.